dotn8/git-untracker/README.md

 To be more specific: once you have this software installed, all new git clones will support the `.gituntrack` functionality.
 Here's what the `.gituntrack` file does:

 1. If a tracked file is listed in `.gituntrack` then that file's changes will never be committed.
+2. Files can be removed from .gituntrack and added to it; when `.gituntrack` is committed with these changes, these changes will be applied to the git repository.

 ## How to install